composable-logs/composable-logs/docs/docs/live-demos/mnist-digits-demo-pipeline.md

 **Notes**

 - After the pipeline has run, results and outputs can be inspected in the `pipeline-outputs`-directory.
-- For further details, please see the demo pipeline repo, [link](https://github.com/pynb-dag-runner/mnist-digits-demo-pipeline).
+- For further details, please see the [mnist-digits-demo-pipeline](https://github.com/pynb-dag-runner/mnist-digits-demo-pipeline) repo.
 - In the above, `make test-and-run-pipeline` is currently slow.
-  Please see [Next steps](/next-steps/) for plans to address this.
+  Please see [Next steps](../next-steps/) for plans to address this.

 ### Notes and possible limitations
 - Compute resources provided for free by Github are limited.
 This could be improved with a more powerful self-hosted runner.